Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Introduction

-As an important area of research in computer vision, visual human pose tracking has attracted increasing research attentions in recent years.
-While most current research efforts have been focused on RGB or depth cameras~\cite{shotton2012efficient,zhao2017simple,wang20193d,xu2017lie,wang2014robust,zhou2016sparseness,park20163d,li2015maximum,kanazawa2018end,pavlakos2018learning,xu2019denserac,kolotouros2019learning,lin2021end,humanMotionKanazawa19,kocabas2019vibe,yuan2022glamr}, event camera~\cite{gallego2019event}, as an emerging vision sensor, presents new opportunities in this area.
-As a novel and biologically-inspired vision system, event camera is considerably dissimilar to the conventional frame-based cameras.
-In particular, by adopting its unique asynchronous and independent address-event representation, event camera is capable of imaging high-speed motions with a very low power consumption.
-This innovative imaging paradigm has sparked a multitude of research efforts in the field of event-based vision, such as tracking~\cite{gehrig2018asynchronous,mitrokhin2018event,zhang2021object,zhang2022spiking}, recognition~\cite{amir2017low,kim2022ev,fang2021deep}, 3D reconstruction~\cite{rebecq2018emvs,zhang2022discrete}, and a diverse range of applications in robotics, augmented and virtual reality, and autonomous driving~\cite{gallego2019event}.
+Human pose tracking in 3D~\cite{gai2023spatiotemporal,zhou2024dual,tang2024ftcm,shi2024identify,liu2024event,humanMotionKanazawa19,kocabas2019vibe} has attracted increasing research attentions in recent years within video technology due to its broad applications in areas such as human-computer interaction, video-based analysis, and virtual/augmented reality.
+While most current research efforts have been focused on the frame-based RGB cameras, event cameras~\cite{gallego2019event}, as an emerging vision sensor, present new opportunities for developing more efficient systems in this task.
+As a biologically-inspired vision system, event cameras are considerably different from the standard frame-based cameras.
+Leveraging their distinct sparse, asynchronous, and independent address-event representation, event cameras capture object motions as a sparse set of pixel-wise events at remarkably low energy costs.
+This innovative imaging paradigm has sparked a multitude of research efforts in event-based vision tasks, such as semantic segmentation~\cite{zhou2023spikingformer}, object tracking~\cite{zhang2021object,zhang2022spiking}, recognition~\cite{kim2022ev,fang2021deep}, 3D reconstruction~\cite{rebecq2018emvs,zhang2022discrete}, robotics and autonomous driving~\cite{gallego2019event}.